-\begin{remark} We do not assume any continuity for $A(x)$ here to show the convergence, while one of the authors have assumed that the map $x \mapsto A(x)$ is continuous in \cite{TU22}, since the $2$-scale convergence is used to show the convergence of the corresponding Dirichlet forms there.
+\begin{remark} We do not assume any continuity for $A(x)$ here to show the convergence.
+In contrast, one of the authors has assumed that the map $x \mapsto A(x)$ is continuous in \cite{TU22} since the $2$-scale convergence is used to show the convergence of the corresponding Dirichlet forms there.
 The $2$-scale convergence is equivalent to the weak convergence of unfolding operators \cite[Proposition 1.19]{CDG18}.
-Therefore it may cause some difficulties which test function space we should choose to consider the ($2$-scale) convergence. \end{remark}
+Therefore this may pose difficulties regarding the choice of the test function space for the convergence. \end{remark}